vree-sdk/documentation/docs/player.md

 #VRee Player
 A VRee player is created for every user connected to the application.
-The following diagram shows the connection protocol after the PlatformId was confirmed.
+The following diagram shows the connection protocol after the SDKId was confirmed.

 ![Alt](./images/player/player-connection-diagram.jpg "Player Connection.")